demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 ## Summary

-In this blog post we learned how to integrate *GetStream.io* in FsTweet to notify the new tweets and also added the initial version of user wall.
+In this blog post, we learned how to integrate *GetStream.io* in FsTweet to notify the new tweets and also added the initial version of user wall.

 The source code of this blog post is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.16)